 I know plenty of korean alphabet charts and other learning resources for this already exist.
-But if you’re like I was and are already watching a heap of kdramas or other korean tv programs but can’t yet read Hangul but want to- here’s a different, though slightly unconventional way to learning it, all revolving around something you already enjoy!
+But if you’re like I was and are already watching a heap of kdramas or other korean tv programs but can’t yet read Hangul but want to- here’s a different, though slightly unconventional way to learning it, all while doing something you already currently enjoy!

-I am my own test subject for this and managed to decipher the 24 korean letters through this method in way under a week.
-One thing that happened though was that i made a rule for myself, that i was not allowed to search anything up, and was limited to only google translate if i needed to know a specific word.
-So slightly more complicated words i encountered like “끓” in 끓다(ggeulhda) and “찮” in 괜찮아(gwaenchanha) really threw me off.
-The latter especially, because i could never really hear the h being pronounced when spoken, i got so frustrated and nearly gave up on korean then.
-Because of that stupid rule it took me 3 months in total to get to a stage where i could be sure there would be no more surprises, though i had also reached a pretty steady reading pace by then.
+I learnt the 24 korean letters this way myself, in just under a week.
+Though one thing i did , was that i made myself this rule where i didn’t give myself any resources at all; no guides, no charts.
+And I only used google translate if i was in desperate need of a specific word.
+This is how slightly more complicated words i encountered like “끓” in 끓다(ggeulhda) and “찮” in 괜찮아(gwaenchanha) really threw me off. 괜찮아 especially because i could never really hear the h being pronounced when spoken, i got so frustrated and nearly gave up on Korean then.

-This method will no doubt be a lot more fun than methodically memorising a korean alphabet chart if you do decide to do this too.
-But it involves a bit more brain work than copying what you see so if you get stuck on anything, please don’t hesitate to look it up on the internet at once!
-You will a 100% be spared from far less mental breakdowns…
+This method involves more brain work than copying what you see on a chart so if you get stuck on anything, just look it up straight away!
+Guaranteed, you will be spared from far less mental breakdowns than I…

 Alright, so here are my 4 Steps To Learning Hangul Without A Chart